kamrinklauschie/kamr.in/README.md

 - Currently supported inspiration categories include Interior Design, Patterns & Textures, Short Quotes, Heroes, Libraries, Travel, Art, Plants, Long Quotes, and Coffee Shops

 ### Coming Soon v2.0 🚧
+- Masonry Update: each card, on hover, flips to reveal the category, link to source, and any relevant copyright information on the back of the card
 - Filter Mode: displays a selectable set of category labels and all of the currently stored instances of the selected category, can display multiple category labels together, simulates infinite scroll in a masonry layout
 - Mode Toggle: us an interactive toggle button on the Home page, the user is able to flip back and forth between Inspiration Mode and Filter Mode
 - RSS Feed and Email Newsletter Subscription features (1 randomly generated set of inspiration emailed or shared per day)

 ### Coming Eventually v3.0 🚀
 - Add more inspiration categories including Podcasts, Videos, Movies & Shows, Books, etc.
-- Expand available content within v1.0 inspiration categories
+- Expand quality and volume of available content within v1.0 inspiration categories, especially more long quotes

 # Support 🧩
 Feel free to email the creator, Kamrin Klauschie, at kamrin.klauschie@gmail.com!
 She'd love to hear from you. 🤗